Dual-Uncertainty Guided Policy Learning for Multimodal Reasoning: Approach

-The core of our approach is to enhance exploration in multimodal RLVR by shifting the focus from the output (text) space to the input (visual) space, treating the image as a stochastic context rather than a fixed condition.
-To this end, we introduce controlled perturbations to the visual input and define \textbf{visual uncertainty} as the extent to which the model’s output distribution varies under semantics-preserving transformations of the image.
-Variation of the model’s predictions indicate regions of the visual state space where additional exploration is likely to improve policy reasoning and robustness.
+Moving beyond the standard use of image augmentation for RL~\citep{yarats2021image, laskin2020reinforcement}, we introduce controlled image perturbations and transform them into an active sensitivity probe that quantifies perceptual uncertainty by measuring how the model’s output distribution varies under visual transformations.
+Variations in the model’s predictions reflect its sensitivity to plausible perturbations, and therefore identify states worthy of exploration.

-To induce these perturbations for encouraging exploration, we apply stochastic image augmentation.
-For each image $x_{\text{image}}$ in the training dataset, we create a perturbed counterpart $x_{\text{image}}'$ through a stochastic augmentation function $\mathcal{T}$.
+Specifically, for each image $x_{\text{image}}$ in the training dataset, we create a perturbed counterpart $x_{\text{image}}'$ through a stochastic augmentation function $\mathcal{T}$.
 This function applies a composition of transformations: $x_{\text{image}}' = \mathcal{T}(x_{\text{image}})$, where $\mathcal{T}$ includes random horizontal/vertical flips, rotations, color jittering, and the addition of Gaussian noise.
-These augmentations are designed to preserve the core semantic content of the image while altering its low-level feature representation, ensuring that differences in the model’s output reflect true sensitivity to visual variations.

-Then we employ a dual-branch forward pass.
-The raw branch processes the original input $x = (x_{\text{text}}, x_{\text{image}})$ to produce an output probability distribution $P=\pi_\theta(\cdot|x)$, while the noisy branch uses the perturbed input $x' = (x_{\text{text}}, x_{\text{image}}')$ to produce a distribution $Q=\pi_\theta(\cdot|x')$.
-After obtaining the two distributions, we represent the visual uncertainty $U_v$ as the divergence between them.
-We measure this using a symmetric KL divergence, which is calculated as the mean of the forward and backward KL divergences, encouraging exploration while maintaining stability:
+Then we employ a dual-branch forward pass, as shown in Figure \ref{fig:app}.
+The raw branch processes the original input $x$ to produce an output probability distribution $p=\pi_\theta(\cdot|x)$, while the noisy branch uses the perturbed input $x'$ to produce a distribution $q=\pi_\theta(\cdot|x')$.
+After obtaining the two distributions, we represent the perceptual uncertainty $u_\text{per}$ as the divergence between them.
+We measure it using a symmetric KL divergence, which is calculated as the mean of the forward and backward KL divergences, encouraging exploration while maintaining stability: